REPRODUCTION -1

 1. Prophase II

 We see the disappearance of the nucleoli and the nuclear envelope again as well as the shortening and thickening of the chromatids.
-Centrioles move to the Polar Regions and arrange spindle fibers for the second meiotic division.
+Centrioles move to the polar regions and arrange spindle fibers for the second meiotic division.

 2. Metaphase II